nopnop2002/esp-idf-mirf/README.md

 # Enhanced ShockBurst features
 nRF24L01 has "Enhanced ShockBurst" features.
 "Enhanced ShockBurst" automatically sets the PTX(=Transmitter) in receive mode to wait for the ACK packet from PRX(=Receiver).
-Therefore, the actual transmission rate is 30-40KBytes/Sec.
-Disabling "Enhanced Shock Burst" will speed things up, but will not detect transmission failures.

 ## Transmission Successful
 |ESP32||nRF24L01[PTX]||nRF24L01[PRX]||ESP32|